-Bellinger, Dodgers set season high for runs, rout Rox 15-6
+Betts, Dodgers set season high for runs, rout Rox 15-6

-DENVER (AP) — Cody Bellinger, Mookie Betts and Gavin Lux homered and the Los Angeles Dodgers set a season high for runs, romping past the Colorado Rockies 15-6 Friday night to move closer to clinching their eighth straight NL West title.
+Betts hit his NL-leading 16th homer and the Los Angeles Dodgers set a season high for runs in their 15-6 romp past the Colorado Rockies on Friday night to move closer to clinching their eighth straight NL West title.

 The Dodgers’ magic number for wrapping up the division dropped to four.
 They were already the first team to secure a playoff spot this season.

+“You can’t just turn it on at playoffs,” Betts said.
+“You have to play throughout the season the same way you’re going to play in the playoffs. … We’re doing a good job with that.
+We have to continue to do it.”

-Bellinger had three of LA’s season-high 17 hits, including his first homer since Aug.
+Cody Bellinger had three of LA’s season-high 17 hits, including his first homer since Aug.
 30 and a double.
 He also added an RBI single as part of a five-run fifth inning that broke open the game.

+“It’s a huge night for him to get results,” Dodgers manager Dave Roberts said.
+“I know he’s going to sleep well tonight.
+Over the last few days, I think he’s been swinging the bat better.
+I’m just happy to see him smiling and laughing.”

-Betts delivered a solo homer in the sixth to increase the Dodgers’ major league-leading total to 98, and added a two-run triple in the seventh.
+Gavin Lux had a two-run homer in the second, while Betts delivered a solo shot in the sixth to increase the Dodgers’ major league-leading homer total to 98.
 Every starter in the lineup had a hit and all but AJ Pollock scored a run.

+“Everybody can hurt you,” said Betts, who added a two-run triple in the seventh.
+“There’s nobody you can say, ‘OK, I’m going to attack this guy, pitch around this guy.’
+You’d pretty much have to pitch around everybody.”

 It was a bullpen game for the Dodgers, who started with Alex Wood and then used six relievers.
 Mitch White, who was recalled Friday, pitched two scoreless innings to earn his first big league win.

 Josh Fuentes had a three-run homer for Colorado as part of his three-hit night.
-David Dahl added a two-run triple.
+Fuentes, who’s the cousin of Nolan Arenado, is hitting .339.

+“With Josh, he’s doing a lot of good things,” Rockies manager Bud Black said.
+“He’s coming to the park every day with a great winning attitude.
+It’s really great to see.”

 Ryan Castellani (1-3) struggled with his command in allowing eight runs, seven earned, over 4 1/3 innings.
 He walked three and hit Austin Barnes in the back/neck area.